JayaraniArunachalam/SQL_DATA_WAREHOUSE_PROJECT/README.md

 The data architecture for this project follows **Medallion Architecture**containing **Bronze**, **Silver**, and **Gold** layers:
 ![Data Architecture](https://github.com/JayaraniArunachalam/SQL_DATA_WAREHOUSE_PROJECT/blob/main/diagrams/Data%20Architecture.png)

 1. **Bronze Layer**: Stores raw data as-is from the source systems.
-Data is ingested from CSV Files into SQL Server Database.
+Data is ingested from CSV Files into the MySQL database.
 2. **Silver Layer**: This layer includes data cleansing, standardization, and normalization processes to prepare data for analysis.
 3. **Gold Layer**: Houses business-ready data modeled into a star schema required for reporting and analytics.